 = NONREFUNDABLE: Supplies: Once USED, they are not refundable due to sanitary considerations and hygiene.
-Above supplies price include a current 9.50% sales tax.
+The above supplies price includes a current 9.50% sales tax.

 NOTICE TO STUDENT: if you complete the program earlier than the estimated timeframe stated in the contract, the student finance package may be recalculated and this may result in higher monthly payments.